Conference bingo

 Session engagement

-Use agenda terms and speaker moments to keep attendees listening.
+Use agenda terms, speaker moments, reflection prompts, and Q and A moments to keep attendees listening.

 Sponsor activation

-Include booth visits, demos, or QR scans as card squares.
+Include booth visits, demos, QR scans, sponsor passport tasks, prize drawings, and event app actions as card squares.

 How to make the card